weaveworks/scope/site/plugins.md

 }
 ```

-- `timestamp` is the timestamp of when the control was exposed.
+- `timestamp` specifies when the control was exposed.
 - `value` is an object containing the control value.
 At the moment, only the state is available.
  - `dead` is a boolean to know the state (active, dead) of a control.
 It is useful to show controls only when they are in a usable state.